mongodb/docs/source/reference/configuration-options.rst

 .. option:: slowms

-   *Default:*
+   *Default:* 100

    Sets the threshold for a query to be defined as "slow" for the database profiling functionality accessible by way of the ":mongodb:setting:`profile`" setting.

    Values are specified in milliseconds.

-TODO determine default value for slowms and range of acceptable values

 .. option:: smallfiles